ci4rail/io4edge-client-go/README.md

 	address := "192.168.7.1:9999"

+	// Create a client object to work with the io4edge device at <address>
 	c, err := core.NewClientFromSocketAddress(address)
 	if err != nil {
 		log.Fatalf("Failed to create basefunc client: %v\n", err) }

-	fwID, err := c.IdentifyFirmware(timeout)
+	// Get the active firmware version from the device fwID, err := c.IdentifyFirmware(timeout)
 	if err != nil {
 		log.Fatalf("Failed to identify firmware: %v\n", err)